EleanorSC/EleanorSC.github.io/_pages/about.md

   enabled: false
 ---

-My research in neuroepigenetics examines how environmental exposures shape individual differences in brain health across the lifespan.
-I am particularly interested in using epigenetic biomarkers to investigate heterogeneity in cortical structure, cognitive ageing, inflammation, and neuropsychiatric risk.
+My research in neuroepigenetics examines how long-term exposures shape individual differences in brain health across the lifespan.
+I am particularly interested in the relationship between DNA methylation and heterogeneity in brain ageing.

-My work combines large-scale neuroimaging, epigenetics, epidemiology, and population neuroscience to understand mechanisms linking the environment, biological ageing, and brain health.